goruck/nilm/README.md

 ![Alt text](./img/garage-prediction-zoomed.png?raw=true "Zoomed Garage Prediction Results")

 No fine-tuning was done on local data.
 The horizontal axis is time measured by the number of eight-second samples (the sampling interval is eight seconds), which span about eight and half days in this case.
 The vertical axis is energy consumption in Watts.
-The top trace is total (both phases) mains apparent power.
+The top trace is total (both phases) mains real power.
 The following traces are the predicted energy for each appliance.
 Only a refrigerator and a microwave from the reference set of appliances were in use during this time although there were other devices supplied by the same sub-panel such as computers and heaters.

 You can see both the Float32 and tflite versions algorithm detect the refrigerator and microwave but there is an energy offset between the two which probably indicates the need for better calibration.
 I used a power meter to ground truth the RMS power consumption of the refrigerator and microwave; it matches the Float32 predictions to within about +/- 15%.